 Learning experience focused on professional development for a career related to animal science.
-Journal, presentation, and creative component.
+Journal, presentation, and scientific component.
+This course is designed for those students who are completing a semester long internship located off campus.

 AN S 411: Addressing Issues in Animal Science